Chen-Yuan-Lai/falconeye-node-sdk/README.md

 });
 ```

-If you initialize successfully, you will see on the terminal:
+If you initialize successfully, you will see the text on the terminal:

 ```bash
 initialize SDK successfully